rjsalvadorr/guitar-exercises/text.md

 learn only one exercise set from this book, this is the one I'd recommend.

+### Exercise Format

+Each exercise goes through a chord progression made of four chords, which are played as two-octave arpeggios.

+### Suggestions

+Be mindful of the root note of each chord, and where they are.
+Each arpeggio in these exercises will have the root note in three spots: the beginning, middle, and end.

+Follow the fretting hand fingerings on the notation staff.
+If you're not familiar with the notation, the fingers are numbered like this:

+1 = index
+2 = middle
+3 = ring
+4 = pinky

 &nbsp;

 ## Chapter 2 - Scales & modes